-The aim was to integrate a number of key community services including a library, computer section, toy library, Plunket and community house into a shared multifunctional location to give the community a centralised service model.
+This Design & Build project was managed by our Design Manager, with the aim to integrate a number of key community services including a library, computer section, toy library, Plunket and community house into a shared multifunctional location to give the community a centralised service model.

-The design was developed with sufficient detail to meet the functional requirements of the client and buildability issues resolved before the project got to site.
-It was important to provide a series of multifunctional spaces for the community that would be easy to maintain and durable.
-The scheme was enhanced to IL3 part-way through the development of the design to ensure that the structural frame had a higher return period during seismic events.
+The design was developed to meet the functional requirements of the client with buildability issues resolved before construction.
+It was important to provide a series of multifunctional spaces for the community that would be easily maintained and durable.
+Part-way through the design, the project was upgraded to an IL3 to ensure the structural frame had a higher return period during seismic events.

-The 1000m2 design and build project kicked off with the demolition of the existing community centre and library, which also included asbestos removal.
+The 1000m2 project began with the demolition and asbestos removal of the existing community centre and library.
 This was followed by the development and construction of the brand new hub.

-Construction involved the pouring of a stepped raft slab, erection of a portal steel frame and in-filling with precast concrete panels and shopfront APL glazing.
-A number of areas were faced with Trespa panels (Yellow Kowhai to match the Stokes Valley Colours).
-The roof was insulated and covered with a diamond roof profile and then the internal partitions were timber frame and Gib lined.
-A number of areas had Autex lining on the walls to help with acoustic reverberation.
+Construction involved pouring a stepped raft slab, erection of a portal steel frame and in-filling with precast concrete panels and shopfront APL glazing.
+A number of areas were faced with Trespa panels (Yellow Kowhai to match the Stokes Valley colours).
+The roof was insulated and covered with a diamond roof profile and then internal partitions were timber frame and Gib lined.
+A number of areas had Autex lining on the walls to limit acoustic reverberation.
 The main multifunctional spaces all have dividing walls that allow the space to be adapted to suit.

-To reduce maintenance requirements a very simple version of a BMS was deployed.
-These systems can sometime be costly and over-complicated but the decision was taken to reduce the number of active management features so as to make the interface more user friendly for the community team and asset maintenance staff.
+To reduce maintenance requirements a simple version of a BMS was deployed.
+The system reduces the number of active management features to make the interface more user friendly for the community team and asset maintenance staff.

-As part of the design development, local artists were engaged by Hutt City Council to decorate elements of the building including native birds by artist Joe McMenamin and the striking carved waharoa (entranceway) above the main doors by Sam Hauwaho and Sonny Davis.
+Through community liasison, local artists were engaged by HCC and Hawkins to decorate elements of the building including native birds by artist Joe McMenamin and the striking carved waharoa (entranceway) above the main doors by Sam Hauwaho and Sonny Davis.
 The community hub also features coloured tiles that more than 400 local primary school children have created in collaboration with the hub team and The Dowse Art Museum.

-The client was keen to take part in the Youth Inspire initiative for this project – a scheme that gives young people an opportunity to gain keys skills in the workplace.
-Hawkins took on a number of Youth Inspire trainees, one of whom worked on the community hub project.
+HCC also took part in YOUth Inspire – a scheme that gives young people an opportunity to gain keys skills in the workplace.
+Hawkins took on a number of trainees, one of whom worked on the community hub project.

-The new Koranui Stokes Valley Community Hub was officially opened by Lower Hutt Mayor Ray Wallace on the 27th of October 2017.
-It has had very positive feedback from the community and staff, who see the building as a major asset to the Lower Hutt community.
+Hawkins was responsible for obtaining code compliance for the project.
+The hub was opened in October 2017.
+With positive feedback from the community and staff, the building is a major asset to the community.